 - Consider resolving or replacing elements of your organization that are not aligned with the new identity.

-- Review the process you use to make decisions and make sure your decision makers apply the value hierarchy associated with the new identity.
+- Review the process you use to make decisions and make sure your leadership and decision makers apply the value hierarchy associated with the new identity.

 The Point

-We don’t know what the world will be like once this pandemic passes, but we do know that major events have an impact on our identity and many organizations will experience the forces that push for a second order change whether it is desired or not.
-Psynet Group is prepared to help companies understand the impact of this global tragedy on their core identity and how to align the mechanism to actualize it.
-If you need a partner to reflect on the impact of the pandemic on your organizational core identity, contact us.
+We don’t know what the world will be like once this seminal event is over, but we do know that major events have an impact on our identity and many organizations experience the forces that push for a second order change whether it is desired or not.
+Psynet Group is prepared to help companies understand the impact of any event on their core identity and how to align the mechanism to actualize it.
+If you need a partner to reflect on the impact of a crisis or event on your organizational core identity, contact us.